Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 Just reading some of the suttas on the beginning of things.

-He uses a number of very powerful similes to just give a sense of this human condition,
+It just gives a sense of this human condition,

 This human realm,